 You can use your whole inflation adjusted exclusion during your lifetime.
 Of course, then you would not have any available at death.

 As we have seen time and time again, the tax laws continue to change – sometimes benefiting us and sometimes not.
 Therefore, it is important to do regular reviews of your estate plan to make sure you take full advantage of all the tax savings opportunities available, to minimize taxes whenever possible.
 Also, if you have had changes in your family situation (births, divorces, marriages, remarriages, or deaths), an estate plan review is always prudent.
 Your estate plan needs to evolve and change with your life, addressing new goals and concerns you may have.
 If you are not sure whether a review meeting is necessary, feel free to give our office a call.
 We are happy to answer any questions you may have.

 About Our Law Firm

 Morris Hall, PLLC is devoted exclusively to estate planning.
 We are members of the American Academy of Estate Planning Attorneys.
 We offer guidance and advice to our clients in every area of estate planning.
-Our main office is located at 7600 N 16th Street Suit 105 Phoenix, Arizona 85020.
+Our main office is located in Phoenix, with other locations throughout Arizona.
 We offer comprehensive and personalized estate planning consultations.
-Please call us at (602) 249-1328 or visit us online at https://morristrust.com to review helpful resources, access tools, and learn more about free upcoming educational presentations.
+Please call us at (602) 249-1328 or visit our contact us page.